Can My Employer Change My Contract Without My Consent?

 Signing a Variation Agreement — What Employees Should Know First

 At some point during a contract change dispute, your employer may ask you to sign a formal variation agreement.
-This is a written document that records the new terms you are agreeing to.
+This document records the new terms you are agreeing to.
 Once signed, it becomes legally binding.

-That decides to sign one of the most consequential choices in this process.
+Deciding to sign is one of the most consequential choices in this process.
 Signing without fully understanding the terms, or signing under pressure, can close off options you might otherwise have had.

 Negotiating the Terms Before You Sign

 A variation agreement is not a take-it-or-leave-it offer, even if your employer presents it that way.
-Many elements of a variation are negotiable, including:
+Many elements are negotiable, including:

 Approach a variation request as the beginning of a negotiation, not the end of one.
 Ask questions, propose alternatives, and do not treat the employer’s first draft as fixed.
-If your employer genuinely needs to make the change, they have an incentive to reach an agreement — and that gives you some position to work from.
+If your employer genuinely needs to make the change, they have an incentive to reach an agreement — and that gives you some leverage to work with.

 What to Do If You Feel Pressured to Sign